elvanto/api-php/README.md

 // Save $access_token, $expires_in and $refresh_token.
 ```

-At this point you have an access token and refresh token for your user which you should store somewhere convenient so that your application can look up these values when your user wants to make future elvanto API calls.
+At this point you have an access token and refresh token for your user which you should store somewhere convenient so that your application can look up these values when your user wants to make future Elvanto API calls.

 Once you have an access token and refresh token for your user, you can authenticate and make further API calls like so: